 And the recent work of students at New York’s Fieldston School for Ethical Culture reminded me again of the need to support student-led social action.
 After a video surfaced of white Fieldston students using racist language, students of color and white students occupied the administration office to demand the adoption of 20 necessary changes—and got them.

-The Teaching Tolerance Social Justice Standards build up to five action-oriented outcomes, and the Fieldston students exemplified every one of them in their work for social change.
+The Learning for Justice Social Justice Standards build up to five action-oriented outcomes, and the Fieldston students exemplified every one of them in their work for social change.
 Learn about all of the standards here.

 Our responsibility as educators is to be “keepers of the tape”: We must provide our students with the necessary tools—the tape—to create their own pathways to problem-solving and to craft their own solutions.
 We don’t have all the answers, and our young people are inheriting a world that is inequitable and unjust.
 As educators, it’s vital that we share the lessons we’ve learned and then get out of the way of students’ leadership.